ArronJablonowski/OpenClawNotes/README.md

 🚧 🚧 🚧 Under Construction 🚧 🚧 🚧
 *in beta*

+The Objective: I developed this guide for two primary reasons:
+- First, to personally explore OpenClaw as an AI Agent.
+Given its reputation as a "Security Nightmare" according to platforms like Google Gemini and other cybersecurity experts.
+- Second, during my research into OpenClaw, I noted the prevalence of generic security advice lacking depth.
+Consequently, I aimed to create a hands-on hardening guide that establishes higher security standards and best practices to address common vulnerabilities and rectify conceptual misunderstandings related to security.

+##

 This document outlines a step-by-step guide for setting up a dedicated, *mostly* secure, OpenClaw installation locally on Apple M series systems.

 # 🚨 The Security Risk tldr;